 Poverty rates are high in rural Zambia, impacting 78% of the population.
 Women and adolescent girls bear the brunt of these high rates (The World Bank, Empowering Rural Women in Zambia to Move out of Poverty).

-The Human Development Index ranks Zambia as one of the 11 most underdeveloped countries in the world, with 80% of people in rural areas living in poverty.
-A girl’s right to an education is undermined by early and forced marriages, discrimination and violence both in school and at home, an increased vulnerability to HIV and the risk of early pregnancy.
+A girl’s right to education is undermined by early and forced marriage; discrimination, and violence both in school and at home; an increased vulnerability to HIV and the risk of early pregnancy.

-So that she will have greater opportunity for a healthier, happier and more prosperous life should be reason enough.
+The opportunity for a healthier, happier and more prosperous future should be reason enough.
 However, an educated girl benefits society as a whole.
-She will have the skills, information and confidence that she needs to be a better worker, citizen and parent.
-An educated girl will be better informed and able to stand up for herself and her fellow women.
-She will pass down what she learns to her children, be less likely to marry young, and be more likely to find a way to send her children to school, too.
-When you educate a girl, you educate a community – and that is how change happens.
+She will acquire the skills and confidence needed to make her a better worker, parent, and citizen.
+An educated girl will be better informed, and she will be able to stand up for herself and her community.
+She will pass these lessons onto her children, she will be less likely to marry at a young age, and she will be more likely to send her children to school.
+When you educate a girl, you educate a community – and that is how the hope for change is sown.

 Baobuyu’s ‘Girl Power’ initiative provides a safe place for adolescent girls aged 12-18 within the Mwandi community.
 It seeks to both empower and nurture through art, dance, and awareness-based workshops.
 Uplifting the girls’ individual voices is at the heart of the project.
 Each member is valued for who she is as a person and who she hopes to become in the future.